dajhub/dajhub/_posts/2021-04-08-Budgie-in-Opensuse.md

 $ sudo zypper install budgie-desktop
 ~~~

 Once the packages have been installed log out of the desktop.
-Once you have logged out you can then select the Budgie desktop:
+Having logged out you can then select the Budgie desktop:

 ![budgie-login]({{"//assets/img/opensuse-budgie/login-budgie.png" | absolute_url }})